United States lightship LV-117: Service

 On February 8, 1931, LV-117 took aboard the eight-man crew of the fishing schooner Aloma, which sank 5 mi from the lightship.
 The men were taken ashore by the Coast Guard on February 9.

 During a storm on June 27, 1933, the lightship broke her mooring chain and drifted away from her position.
 She was unable to regain it for several days.
 Not until the gales subsided on June 30, was her crew able to return LV-117 to her station.

 On January 6, 1934, four months before LV-117 was sunk by the Olympic, the lightship had a less serious glancing collision by another liner, SS Washington, at the time the largest ocean liner yet built in the United States.
 The radio antenna yards were carried away and minor damage occurred to some hull plates.
 The near-sinking caused great concern to the lightship's crew; in April 1934, radio operator John Parry told friends, "Some day we are just going to get it head on, and that will be the finish.
 One of those big liners will just ride through us."

 Sinking

 During the night of May 14, 1934, Olympic, sister-ship to the lost Britannic and Titanic, was homing in on the lightship's radio beacon.
 Nearly 75 times larger than the 630-ton lightship, the White Star liner was steaming at about 20 knot in the center of the western terminus of the trans-Atlantic shipping lanes.
-By 5.00 am on the morning of May 15, Olympic was in thick fog that necessitated the reduction of its speed to 16 knots, then 12 knot.
+By 5.00 am on the morning of May 15, Olympic was in thick fog that necessitated the reduction of its speed from 16 knots to 12 knot.